paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2017-04-14-away_to_galway.md

 date: '2017-05-14 22:40:00 +0100'
 location: Brighton, England
 excerpt: In need of a break, I headed to Galway and the far western reaches of the British Isles.
+images:
-image: 2017/05/galway_harbour.jpg
+- 2017/05/galway_harbour.jpg
 tags:
 - Galway
 - Ireland
 - Europe
 - Travel
 ---
 {% include figure.html
   caption="Boats and swans in Galway harbour"